-Helene Marsh is Distinguished Professor of Environmental Science and the Dean of Graduate Research Studies at James Cook University.
+Helene Marsh is Emeritus Professor, Environmental Science at James Cook University, Australia.

-Helene is a Fellow of both the Australian Academies of Science and Technological Sciences and Engineering and has received several international awards for her research.
-She currently chairs the national Threatened Species Scientific Committee.
+Helene is a Fellow of the Australian Academies of Science ( Vice-President and Secretary Biological Sciences 2019-23) and Technological Sciences and Engineering and has received national and international awards for her research.

-The focus of her research has been dugong population ecology.
-Committed to informing interdisciplinary solutions to conservation problems Helene has collaborated widely with colleagues in other disciplines as varied as Anatomy, Economics, Geography, Law and Psychology.
+The focus of her research has been the conservation biology of tropical marine megafauna, especially dugongs.
+Committed to informing interdisciplinary solutions to conservation problems, Helene has collaborated widely with colleagues in other disciplines as varied as Anatomy, Economics, Geography, Indigenous Studies Law and Psychology.

 Helene became Director of Graduate Studies at JCU in 1997, was the foundation Dean of the Graduate Research School from 2003 until 2018, twice served as convener of the national committee of Deans and Directors of Graduate Studies and played a leading role in the ACOLA Review of Research Education in Australia in 2015-16.
 Throughout the course of her academic career, Helene has supervised more than 60 PhDs and 20 Master’s candidates to successful completion and has a several more candidates in the pipeline.